sardjv/murfin_method/README.md

-# ESR_API: a Ruby on Rails API for the NHS ESR System
+# Job Plan Stats: a Ruby on Rails app for comparing NHS job plans to actual time spent

 ## .env file